Courses taught at UC Berkeley

 - Chinese Politics.
-Undergraduate lecture course introducing key features of the Chinese political system.
+Upper-division undergraduate lecture course introducing key features of the Chinese political system.

 - Essential Methodological Tools.
 Ph.D.-level lecture course presenting essential concepts, ideas and tools students need to know before beginning their study of the formal and quantitative methods tools used in political science research.
 Topics covered include functions, limits, continuity, calculus, optimization, probability and statistics and linear algebra.